On a computer-aided approach to the computation of Abelian integrals: Conclusions

 \section{Conclusions}

 We have presented a method to rigorously calculate Abelian integrals.
-The method can be applied to study any polynomial perturbation of a polynomial Hamiltonian vector field.
+The method can be applied to study any polynomial perturbation of a planar polynomial integrable vector field.
 As an application, we have applied the method to an elliptic Hamiltonian of degree 4.

 The method can be used in several ways: either one can use it to verify that a specific perturbation guessed by some other method indeed has a certain number of zeros, or one can use it as in Section \ref{eHam} to sample and plot the monomial Abelian integrals.
 In the latter case, if a good choice of parameters can be made from the approximate knowledge of the monomial Abelian integrals, then one can re-use the program to verify that guess, as is done in Section \ref{eHam}.
+This means that one can use the method for experimental, but rigorous, studies of the possible configurations of limit cycles bifurcating from a given planar polynomial Hamiltonian system.
+We believe that enabling such rigorous studies can be very useful when studying a given system, since the phenomena are typically subtle and hard to detect using floating point computations.
+Without the verification step it is hard to decide from the computations what is a bifurcation, and what is just numerical noise.

 A major challenge is to device a method which can be used to guess what perturbations to investigate.
 One such method that appears in the literature is that of a detection function, as used in e.g. \cite{ZXLZ07}.
 Another problem, which we have ignored in this paper, is that typically when one has a Hamiltonian depending on parameters, the maximal number of limit cycles that can bifurcate from one member of this family, will only appear for some special values of the parameters.
 It would therefore be desirable to develop conditions indicating how to choose one candidate system from a family.
 In Section \ref{eHam} we give a completely heuristic argument why we want to have $\lambda$ large.
+Another method to choose some of the parameters in the Hamiltonian is to restrict the study to systems with maximal number of centres, i.e., of the form